There are 20 Elon Musk workplace rules to instantly level up any company. Both SpaceX and Tesla live by these rules.

 “People work better when they know what the goal is and why.
 It is important that people look forward to coming to work in the morning and enjoy working.”

 A clear company mission helps employees find meaning and purpose in their work.
 Without it, you spin your wheels doing pointless work only for a paycheck.
-As a result, your productivity dips.
+Productivity then dips.

-Now, let’s look at Elon’s SpaceX mission.
+As an ideal company mission example, let’s look at SpaceX.
 Elon wants to make humans a multi-planetary species.
-How badass is this?!

-This mission lights a fire under every worker as you’re leading humanity into the future.
+This mission lights a fire under every worker, as you lead humanity into the future.
 Talk about sizzling motivation!

 #14 Recognize and appreciate the talent and hard work